And the Band Played Waltzing Matilda: Composition and style

 Interviewed by The Sydney Morning Herald in 2002, Bogle said that as a 12-year-old boy in Peebles, Scotland in 1956, he had purchased a set of bound volumes of World War Illustrated, a weekly "penny dreadful propaganda sheet", which had been published during World War I. Bogle was inspired by the photography and felt a sense of "...the enormity of the conflict and its individual toll".
 In his teens he was a voracious reader of everything on the war and already knew much about the Anzacs' role at Gallipoli before he emigrated to Australia in 1969.

+Bogle wrote the song in the space of two weeks in 1971, inspired by an Anzac Day march he saw in Canberra shortly after moving to Australia.
+Interviewed in 2009 for The Scotsman, he said: